SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 ~~~

 The debugger takes commands like the regular REPL, e.g.
-"(print x)" will print the evaluated value of X in the
+"(print x)" will print evaluated X in the current context.
-current context.
-It also knows single-character commands
+It also knows single-character commands to make your life
-to make your life easier:
+easier:

 | Command | Description                              |
 |---------|------------------------------------------|